SusanLFeuerbach/googlebooksapi/README.md

 Made buttons larger.
 Fine tuned mobile and larger sizes.
 Attempted to create if else statements for unavailable information.
 Need more to do more research.

+May 16 wee hours of the night
+Added "test" line of text to check new branch and merge.